About

 President

-David is a serial entrepreneur who has owned, developed, and loaned on numerous commercial real estate assets throughout the past 17 years.
+David is a serial entrepreneur who has owned, developed, and loaned on a large number of commercial real estate assets throughout his career.

-David forges the company’s vision and strategic growth, and he works closely with Houston’s real estate community to identify new opportunities.
+He forges the company’s vision for strategic growth and asset value maximization while working closely with Houston’s real estate community to identify new development and investment opportunities.

-David and his wife Alyson have 4 children.
+David currently serves on The Shlenker School’s Executive Committee.
+He and his wife Alyson have 4 children.

 Gary Greenberg